Conflict / Asia-Pacific

 Reported Removal of Zhang Youxia From Central Military Commission

 The reported removal of Zhang Youxia, if accurate, would indicate a significant reshuffle within China’s top military command structure.
-Such a move would signal Xi Jinping’s willingness to reassert political control over the PLA even at the cost of short-term disruption to command continuity.

 U.S.-Allied Semiconductor Export Controls Accelerate China's Chip Self-Sufficiency Drive